-At Victoria Lane Academy, we consult with a wide range of external agencies and we maintain a close working relationship in order to access the best professional advice to ensure the emotional and social development needs of SEN children are effectively met.
-When children are in Year 6, they receive resilience training to support them through SATs and transition into the next stage of their education.
-We also work closely with the Local Authority and private providers of additional services, such as Educational Psychologists, Occupational Therapy, CAHMS (Child and Adolescent Mental Health Service) School Nursing Service, Social Services and Medical Professionals.
-We try to hold multi-professional meetings in school so that parents can access easily, where they are comfortable in the school environment and pupil participation or pupil voice is sought whenever appropriate.
+At Victoria Lane Academy, we consult with a wide range of external agencies and we maintain a close working relationship in order to access the best professional advice to ensure the emotional and social development needs of SEND children are effectively met.
+We also work closely with the Local Authority, NHS Resilience Team and private providers of additional services, such as Educational Psychologists, Occupational Therapy, CAMHS (Child and Adolescent Mental Health Service) School Nursing Service, Social Services and Medical Professionals.
+We aim to hold multi-professional meetings in school so that parents can access easily, where they are comfortable in the school environment and pupil participation or pupil voice is sought whenever appropriate.

 We firmly believe at Victoria Lane Academy that the most important part of behaviour management, is developing positive relationships with pupils, parents and carers.
 We strive to work in partnership with parents and carers, and share success and praise.
 We believe in developing classroom environments, to encourage positive behaviours, establishing rules and routines, and setting clear boundaries.
 To motivate and engage children, we believe in rewarding positive behaviours and using sanctions consistently, when negative behaviour is displayed.

 Home School Agreements will be sent out at the beginning of each school year, signed by parents/carers, pupils and staff.
 This policy needs to be read in conjunction with the Home School Agreement

 After any behaviour incident, we take a restorative approach.
 We expect the children to reflect on their behaviour with an adult and/or peers.
 This helps to identify why the incident happened and what the children need to do differently next time to change and improve their behaviour.